ji-zai/personal-site/content/scratch/seek-truth-beats.md

 		- As I'll show below, the only thing stopping us is our ability to seek truth.
 - **Is seeking truth a skill?**
 	- What even is a "skill"?
+		- When something has a notion of "goodness" to it.
 	- Define "delusion" in order to better explain seeking truth.
 	- Contrived example of a small system that shows two individuals seeking the truth about it.
 	- There is a factor of luck, but given enough time you can factor it out.
 - **Not all truths are created equal**
 	- Fundamentality is what correlates with value for a truth.
+	- Confidence in a truth: we're not equally confident about truths
 	- Power law of truths.
 	- Means slight difference in skill often results in massive difference in outcomes, given enough time.
 - **Truth seeking skill is generalizable**
 - **There is an optimal truth seeking strategy.**
 	- This is the best we can hope to do, there is literally nothing more we can do.
+(Double down on this).
 	- Building this skill means that **you can be put in any system, and get what you want** out of it, given enough time.
 		- (Arrival movie).
-- **What stops us seeking truth optimally?**
+- **But, what stops us seeking truth optimally?**
 	- I.e. what are all of the delusions that we can have about a system?
 	- Inaccuracies in:
 		- Observation (apparatus inaccuracies)